bibleexchange/courses/synoptic-gospels/003_mark/0309_rejection-of-the-servant.md

 E.	The Servant Rejected

-1. Even before Mark sets forth Christ’s claim to be King of the Kingdom, he reveals the way the servant is to be received.
+1. Even before Mark sets forth Christ&apos;s claim to be King of the Kingdom, he reveals the way the servant is to be received.

 2. Jesus tells His disciples He is to be _______________ by the elders, chief priests and scribes.
 Mark 8:31

 a.
 He is to be delivered by _________________
 Mark 9:31